jgraph/www.diagrams.net-source/doc/getting-started-basic-flow-chart.md

 categories: [features]
 ---

-You can create many different types of diagrams with draw.io and our online diagram editor at [app.diagrams.net](https://app.diagrams.net).
-To learn how to use the diagram editor, let's start with a basic [flowchart](/example-diagrams.html#flowcharts) to documents a process.
+You can create many different types of diagrams with draw.io and [our online diagram editor](https://app.diagrams.net).
+To learn how to use the editor, let's start with a basic [flowchart](/example-diagrams.html#flowcharts) to document a process.

 Flow charts let you visually describe a process or system.
 The shapes and very short labels let readers quickly understand what they need to do.